tae898/starter-academic/content/authors/admin/_index.md

 - icon: twitter
   icon_pack: fab
   link: https://twitter.com/tae898
+# Link to a PDF of your resume/CV from the About widget.
+# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""